4 Things NOT to Do in Cades Cove

 Cades Cove is the most popular destination in the Great Smoky Mountains National Park, and it’s not hard to see why!
 Over 2 million visitors come to Cades Cove each year to enjoy the valley’s breathtaking scenery, spectacular wildlife, and well-preserved historic buildings.
 While we have already shared a step-by-step guide to everything to do in Cades Cove, it recently occurred to us that we have never told our readers what to avoid doing during their visit.
-So, without further ado, here are four things you should definitely NOT do in Cades Cove.
+So, without further ado, here are four things NOT to do in Cades Cove.

 1. Don’t Run Through the Fields Singing “The Sound of Music”

 We totally get it.
 Cades Cove is mindbogglingly beautiful.
 And it bears more than a passing resemblance to the idyllic Austrian countryside.
 When you look out onto those pristine fields, surrounded by picturesque mountains, something stirs deep inside your soul.
 You just want to throw open your car door, run into the grass, raise up your hands, and sing, “the hills are aliiiiive with the sound of muuuuuuuusiiiiiiiiiiiic!!!!”